All the living organisms exhibit a special characteristic feature of moving the whole or a part of the body from one place to another.

 Cardiac muscles

 The cardiac muscles consist of muscle fibres which are in short and striated form.
-The cardiac muscles are in the form of the branch and are found in the heart of the body.
-These muscles are also called involuntary muscles.
+Cardiac muscles are branched and are found in the heart of the body.
+These muscles are also involuntary in nature, as their movement cannot be controlled by thought.

 Skeletal System in Human Body

-The skeletal system provides structural framework to the body and provides definite shape.
+The skeletal system provides a structural framework to the body and provides a definite shape.
 The skeletal system provides protection to internal organs.
-The main function of the skeletal system is to help the body in the locomotion and movement.
+The main function of the skeletal system is to help the body in locomotion and movement.

 Functions of Skeletal System in Locomotion and Movement

-The skeletal system plays a vital role in the locomotion and movement.
-The coordinated movement of skeletal muscles, bones, ligaments help in locomotion.
+The skeletal system plays a vital role in locomotion and movement.
+The coordinated movement of skeletal muscles, bones, and ligaments helps in locomotion.

-- The skeletal system also helps in the breathing process by the movement of the sternum and the ribs
+• The skeletal system also helps in the breathing process through the movement of the sternum and the ribs

 Learn more in detail about the Locomotion, movements, locomotory organs of different animals or any other related topics at BYJU’S Biology